Mitgliederverwaltung am Laptop

 Simple practical example: A new member wants to join your club.
 You on the board receive the information via a form, but the person responsible is currently having hectic working weeks and constantly forgets to enter the data.
 This can last for weeks and at some point it will be completely forgotten.
 Unfortunately, that doesn't happen too rarely.
 The same can happen when adapting existing (member) data.

 Messenger services such as WhatsApp are widely used in all layers of our society, but that doesn't make them any less controversial.
 Consider what a free service like Whatsapp actually aims to do — to use the data for advertising purposes.
 Here, you and the club should think about alternatives.
-Our Vereinsplaner chat may be such an alternative.
+Unser Vereinsplaner chat may be such an alternative.

 As mentioned above, data quality will automatically improve if you create clear structures and store the data centrally but enable shared decentralized access from anywhere.
 Nothing is faster than creating the member yourself via a mobile app and missing information is automatically added to the account of an active member himself.